dzimine/slack-signup-lambda/README.md

 Serverless slack sign-up with AWS Lambda, in Python.
 Inspired by [Serverless Slack Invite Service](https://github.com/serverless-london/serverless-slack-invite).

+> Consider doing it with serverless framework, see https://github.com/dzimine/slack-signup-serverless/

 This creates a serverless service for users to sign up for invitations to your Slack.
 Similar to [slackin](https://github.com/rauchg/slackin), but serverless, that is, no need to run (and pay for) a [virtual] server.
 The invitation function will run on demand and you only pay per use.

 As a learning exercise for AWS Lambda and serverless, this